pfirsich/htcpp/README.md

 ## To Do (Must)
 * **Fix: Handle pending bytes to write for TLS correctly.
 Currently I complete an SSL operation even if there are pending bytes.
 I need a more elaborate state machine**.
-* SQPOLL to decrease syscalls/context switches
 * TLS SNI (then move `tls` object into `hosts`)
 * auto-rewrite (append .html, / -> index.html)
 * Configure MIME Types in config
-* Signal handling so it works better in Docker
 * Add request read timeout (to be less susceptible to trickle attacks).
 I have not done this yet, because it's tricky with SSL right now.
 Note: Be aware of connection reuse, i.e. idle connections should time out, overly long requests should time out, single reads should also time out.
 * Make it work with certbot: Now that I have reloading of certificates and I can configure multiple sites (to host `.well-known/acme-challenge` on port 80), I think I have everything that I need.
 * Make file reading asynchronous (there are a bunch of problem with this though)